ghc-proposals/ghc-proposals/proposals/0000-dependent-type-design.rst

 Examples
 --------
-If this current proposal is accepted, I would expect the committee to accept `#291`_ (with significant revisions to the text, but not the spirit) and `#270`_ (perhaps with significant revisions to the details). `#281`_ could then be drastically simplified and designed to work only in the subset of the language that contains no puns; my hope is then that `#281`_, too, would be accepted.
+* If this current proposal is accepted, I would expect the committee to accept `#291`_ (with significant revisions to the text, but not the spirit) and `#270`_ (perhaps with significant revisions to the details). `#281`_ could then be drastically simplified and designed to work only in the subset of the language that contains no puns; my hope is then that `#281`_, too, would be accepted.

+* This proposal frequently talks about *ergonomic* dependent types, but it does not define those terms.
+I will not attempt to define them here, because what counts as ergonomic is generally a matter of taste.
+(What counts as dependent types is also surprisingly flexible; some have claimed that Haskell already has dependent types.)
+However, one key component of ergonomics for dependent types is (for me) that users do not need to think about a syntactic difference between types and terms.

+  Haskell will always have (I sure hope) a separation between compile-time computation and runtime computation, and we will always (I sure hope) erase irrelevant compile-time terms.
+(More simply: Haskell has and will keep *type erasure*.
+It's just that the word "type" is becoming harder to pin down, so I have to say "compile-time terms".)
+Yet my hope for dependent types in Haskell should not require a syntactic distinction between types and terms.
+While such a distinction is not wholly incompatible with dependency, I think it would add significant complication and cognitive overhead to understanding dependent types in Haskell.

 Effect and Interactions
 -----------------------